The Modern Resume Content and Writing

 1 Proof is Required

 To ethically change your job title, you need proof that at least 70% of what you do every day matches the standard job description for the new title.
-Write down the specific work you did and what the result was so you can explain the change if someone checks your background or interviews you.
+Write down the specific work you did and what the result was—our guide on quantifying your resume achievements can help you build that proof so you can explain the change if someone checks your background or interviews you.

 2 Be Clear, Not Pompous